UAE FM visit signals Arab world willing to engage with Syria

-Syria has been expelled from the 22-member Arab League and boycotted by its neighbors since its civil war erupted in 2011.
+Syria was expelled from the 22-member Arab League and boycotted by its neighbors since its civil war erupted in 2011.
 However, improvement of relations between Syria and oil-rich Arab countries could be a major boost for post-war reconstruction.

+The official announcement about the visit from Assad’s office came hours after some Lebanese media outlets reported the visit.
+It wasn’t clear why they delayed the release of the news.

 Syria’s conflict began in March 2011.
 It has killed more than 400,000 people and displaced half the country’s population.
 Large parts of the country are destroyed and reconstruction would cost tens of billions of dollars.

+“It will be almost impossible to shift Iran’s position in Syria in the short term.
+Iran is too well embedded,” said Chris Doyle, director of the Council for Arab-British Understanding.
+“Russia has not succeeded.”

+“At best the Syrian regime may start to play Iran and the UAE off against each other in order to obtain some independent room for maneuver,” he said.
+Doyle added that other Arab states will be watching to see how the relationship develops, wary of being used by Damascus.

-Sheikh Abdullah was heading a large delegation, according to Syrian state TV.
+Sheikh Abdullah headed a large delegation, according to Syrian state TV.
 The foreign minister was earlier in the Mediterranean island of Cyprus, where he met with top officials.

+Assad’s office quoted the president as praising “the objective and wise stances taken by the United Arab Emirates.”
+The UAE always stood by the Syrian people, the president was quoted as saying.

 The two sides discussed ways of developing cooperation as well as investment opportunities, according to Assad’s office.